kwiden/LetsLearnProgramming/Electronics/Potentiometer.md

 One of the simpliest feedback devices - aside from a button- is the potentiometer, also know as a "pot".
 Pots can be used in things like light dimming knobs, volume dials. or to detect how much something has spun.

 Pots, unlike other rotational sensors, have a limited throw - older volume dials only turn so far before they hit a hard stop.
-As eletronics technology improves, complex potentiometers are being made.
+As eletronics technology improves, complex potentiometers are being made with larger and even infinite throws.
 <p align="center">

 <img src="/Images/pots.png">